 Why This Book?

 KINRGY’s philosophy is to connect to self so that we can relate to others from an authentic place of compassion and experience the world with love.
 A New Earth by Ekhart Tolle focuses on all aspects of the human ego and how we can work to transcend it to live authentically, cultivate compassion and achieve true fulfillment in life.

 Chapter 2: “Body awareness not only anchors you in the present moment, it is a doorway out of the prison that is the ego” (44).
-This week, harness your essence identity vs. your egoic mind through practicing “inner body” awareness.
+Try harnessing your essence identity vs. your egoic mind through practicing “inner body” awareness.
 Listen in conversation, pay attention to your life force energy or simply be with yourself in stillness.
 What truths can you uncover?

 Chapter 4: Tolle describes the ego as pathological, meaning it feeds itself by creating and maintaining suffering.
 Reflect on any negative emotions you may have experienced recently and ask yourself: Am I indulging in these negative emotions only to serve my ego?
 If so, how can I practice radical honesty and shift my perception of my reality?

 Chapter 5: We tend to feed our “pain bodies” by attaching to negative thoughts and emotions and reliving negative memories or “old stories” from the past.
 What old stories are you holding onto?
 Take some time to reflect, release and renew the stories you tell yourself to diminish your pain body.